Dragneel277/Face_RecognitionAI/README.md

 Training the Model: To train the model its necessary to put photos to be recognized in class1 and others in class2 folder After that just go to the terminal and write: python train_model.py

+after that set for the venv directory "python3 -m venv venv"

 Setting Up and Running the Flask Website:

 Linux Setup: Provides commands to activate the virtual environment, set Flask app (export FLASK_APP=app.py), and run the Flask server (flask run).